PolarWolf314/softeng-306-project-2/README.md

   -h, --help             show this help message and exit -a ALGORITHM, --algorithm ALGORITHM
-                         the algorithm with which to find the optimal schedule (default is dfs)
+                         the algorithm with which to find the optimal schedule (default is dfs); options are astar (A*) and dfs (depth-first search)
-  -p N, --parallel N     use N cores for execution in parallel (default is
+  -p N, --parallel N     use N cores for execution in parallel (default is 1,
-                         sequential)
+                         sequential execution)
   -v, --visualise        visualise the search
   -o OUTPUT, --output OUTPUT
-                         write the resultant DOT file to path OUTPUT (default is INPUT-output.dot)
+                         write the resultant DOT file to path OUTPUT (default is INPUT-output.dot); has no effect if -s is also set -s, --stdout           write the schedule to stdout instead of a file;
-  -s, --stdout           write the schedule to stdout instead of a file
+                         nullifies the effect of -o
 ```

 By default, the output DOT file is saved to the same folder as the input DOT file.